Mário Breška: 2012-2013 season

-On 20 December 2012, he returned to Olympiakos Volos He scored his first goal against Doxa Drama in a 2–0 home win.
+On 20 December 2012, he returned to Olympiacos Volos He scored his first goal against Doxa Drama in a 2–0 home win.
 He completed his first half season having made 31 appearances and having scored 7 goals.
-In total, he had a very good performance even though his team did not manage to be promoted in Superleague Greece.
+In total, he had a very good performance even though his team did not manage to be promoted in Super League Greece.

 2013-2014 season

 Breska made his first performance of the 2013–2014 season in Olympiakos's 2–0 home victory against Panachaiki.
 He scored his first goal of the season in a home 4–1 win against Glyfada with a powerful shoot.
 His next goal came against Paniliakos and his third one against Fostiras His final match of the calendar year saw him score a goal against Acharnaikos in a 3–1 home victory.
 He managed to score one more goal against Glyfada F.C. in a 0–4 away win.
 His next two goals came in a 0–8 away victory over[Vyzas.
 He also scored against Fostiras in a 4–0 home win.